prestontw/bazel-rust-guided-experiment/src/stage-2-crates-vendor/README.md

 There's a bigger philosophical issue here, though.
 This places the dependencies inside of `backend`.
 Whoops!
-We placed dependencies in the root level `3rd-party` to enable sharing between different rust projects, potentially outside of the `backend` directory.
+We originally placed dependencies in the root level `3rd-party` to enable sharing between different rust projects, potentially outside of the `backend` directory.
 If we want some of our utilities to use the same version as we do in our backend, this nested directory structure isn't condusive to that.

-> :eyes: If the utilities dependency issue isn't a motiving issue
+> :eyes: The utilities dependency issue is just an example.
-> to you, imagine that this monorepo also has some microservices
+> Having other smaller services
-> in a `services` directory.
+> in a `services` directory would also motivate this sharing.

 Trying `/3rd-party/crates` as the `vendor_path` gives me permissions issues, which makes me think that it's not actually true that

 > Absolute paths will be treated as relative to the workspace root

+I've reported some of this difficulty in [this GitHub issue](https://github.com/bazelbuild/rules_rust/issues/1341).

 Just as an experiment, let's try specifying the full path to `3rd-party/crates`.
 This "works" as in it's able to vendor the dependencies.